 Keep in mind when the results are sorted in descending order, the largest amounts are returned first.
 Because of this, TOP returns those products with the highest standard cost.

 TOP can be very useful on large results as returning thousands of rows can affect performance.
 In many cases uses will just browse the beginning portion of results.

 TOP can display ties vale – WITH TIES allows you to also display additional records that have the same value as the last row from the base result.

 OFFSET and FETCH

-OFFSET and FETCH are used to return a window of records from a result set.
+Use OFFSET and FETCH to return a window of records from a result set.
 OFFSET specifies how many rows to skip within the result, and FETCH specifies how many rows from that point forward to return in the result.

 You can use OFFSET without FETCH, but FETCH can’t be used by itself.
 Regardless, OFFSET must be used with an ORDER BY clause.
 The reason is simple as OFFSET and FETCH are part of the ORDER BY clause.